On asymptotically almost periodic solutions to the Navier-Stokes equations on hyperbolic manifolds: Introduction and preliminaries

-In this paper we extend \cite{HuyXuan2020} to study the existence and uniqueness of the forward AAP- mild solution of INSE on the real hyperbolic manifold $\mathbb{H}^d(\mathbb{R})$.
-We would like to note that on $\mathbb{H}^d(\mathbb{R})$ the semigroup generated by Stokes equation is exponential stable (see Lemma \ref{estimates} or more detail see \cite{Pi}).
-This leads the fact that the solution operator can preserve the the forward asymptotic property of the functions.
-In particular, we will use the $L^p-L^q$- dispertive and smoothing estimates to invoke the Massera-type principle to prove the existence of the forward AAP- mild solution for the Stokes equation (see \cite{Huy2014,HiHuSe,Huy2018,HuyHaSacXuan3} for the detailed method for INSE in unbounded domains in the Euclidean space $\mathbb{R}^n$ and \cite{HuyXuan2020} for the case of non-compact Einstein manifold).
-In particular, we prove an argument that if the external force of INSE is a forward AAP- function, then the bounded mild solution of the corresponding Stokes equation is also a forward AAP- function.
-Then we use the fixed point argument to prove the existence and uniqueness of INSE (semilinear equation).
-The exponential decay will be obtained by using the Gronwall's inequality and then the exponential stability will be obtained as a direct consequence of this decay.
+In this paper, we extend results obtained in \cite{XVQ2023} to study the existence and uniqueness of the forward AAP- mild solution of INSE in the space $L^p(\mathcal{M})$ for $1<p\leqslant d$.
+We would like to note that, on hyperbolic space $\mathcal{M}=\mathbb{H}^d(\mathbb{R})$, the semigroup generated by Stokes equation is exponential stable (see Lemma \ref{estimates} or more detail in \cite[Theorem 4.1 and Corollary 4.3]{Pi}).
+This leads to the fact that, the solution operator preserve the forward asymptotic property of the functions.
+Therefore, we will use the $L^p-L^q$- dispersive and smoothing estimates of Pierfelice to invoke the Massera-type principle and prove the existence of the forward AAP- mild solution for the inhomogeneous Stokes equation (see \cite{HiHuSe,Huy2014,Huy2018,HuyHaSacXuan3}, for the detailed method for INSE on unbounded domains in $\mathbb{R}^n$ and \cite{HuyXuan2020,HuyXuan2021'} for the case of Einstein or generalized non-compact Riemannian manifolds).
+In particular, we prove an argument that, if the external force of INSE is a forward AAP- function, then the bounded mild solution of the corresponding inhomogeneous Stokes equation is also a forward AAP- function.
+Then, we use the fixed point argument to prove the existence and uniqueness of AAP- mild solution of INSE.
+The exponential decay will be obtained by using the Gronwall's inequality, and then the exponential stability will be obtained as a direct consequence of this decay.

-Our results answer completely the questions about the existence, uniqueness and stability of the forward AAP- mild solution of INSE on the real hyperbolic space $\mathbb{H}^d(\r)$.
-This paper is the continuation of the recent works on studying INSE on the non-compact Riemannian manifolds \cite{HuyXuan2020,HuyXuan2021,HuyXuan2021'}.
+Our results and the ones obtained in \cite{XVQ2023} answer completely the questions about the existence, uniqueness and stability of the forward AAP- mild solution of INSE in $L^p(\mathcal{M})$ spaces for all $p>1$.
+This paper is the continuation of the recent works to study INSE, as well as parabolic evolution equations on the non-compact Riemannian manifolds with negative Ricci curvatures \cite{HuyXuan2020,HuyXuan2021,HuyXuan2021',XVQ2023}.

-This paper is organised as follows: In Section $2$ we discuss on the formula of incompressible Navier-Stokes equation on the real hyperbolic manifold, Sections $3$ gives the existence and uniqueness of the forward AAP- mild solutions for the Stokes equation, Section $4$ gives the existence, uniqueness, the exponential decay and stability of the small forward AAP- mild solutions for the incompressible Navier-Stokes equation.
+Our paper is organised as follows: In Section \ref{S2}, we recall the formula of INSE on the real hyperbolic manifold; Sections \ref{S3}, we prove the existence and uniqueness of the forward AAP- mild solutions for the inhomogeneous Stokes equation; Section \ref{S4}, we establish the existence, uniqueness and exponential decays (stability) of the small forward AAP- mild solutions of INSE; Appendix \ref{A} gives some detailed calucations which are useful for previous sections.